 Types of risk in construction

-Risks Connected to the Natural Environment
+Risks connected to the natural environment

 A type of risk that is often mistakenly underestimated has to do with local social and cultural norms in the city where your construction project is located.
 Failure to comply with the local regulations or unwritten laws may lead to serious problems for your project along the way.

-How to efficiently manage risk
+How to efficiently mitigate risk